softnetics/what-is-dis/README.md

 # What Is Dis <!-- omit in toc -->

 Typescript Discord bot framework aims to be a simple and easy to use framework for creating discord bots.
-It is built on top of [discord.js](https://discord.js.org/#/) and
+It is built on top of [discord.js](https://discord.js.org/#/)

 # Table of Contents <!-- omit in toc -->